-LDIF File Description oath_2fa.ldif LDIF for the OATH two-factor authentication service. opendj_aci_lift_user_password_restriction.ld ifLDIF to add an ACI entry to the root suffix to allow users to modify the user password attribute. opendj_aci_remove_blanket_deny_all.ldif LDIF to lift any user password restrictions for upgrade. opendj_config_schema.ldif LDIF for the DS configuration schema. opendj_dashboard.ldif LDIF to support the dashboard service. opendj_deviceprint.ldif LDIF to support the device print service.

-LDIF File Description opendj_embinit.ldif LDIF for the DS user management and SMS/configuration datastore schema for embedded DS deployments. opendj_kba.ldif LDIF to support the User Self Service's knowledge-based questions and answers. opendj_oathdevices.ldif LDIF to support registered devices for the OATH authentication service. opendj_pushdevices.ldif LLDIF to support registered devices for the PUSH notification service. opendj_remove_config_schema.ldif LDIF to remove the configuration schema. opendj_remove_user_schema.ldif LDIF to remove the user schema. opend_uma_audit.ldif LDIF to add auditing capabilities for the UMA service. opend_uma_labels_schema.ldif LDIF to add a schema for the UMA service labels. opend_uma_pending_requests.ldif LDIF to add pending requests for the UMA service. opend_uma_resource_set_labels.ldif LDIF to add labels for the UMA service resource sets. opend_uma_resource_sets.ldif LDIF to add resource sets to the UMA service resource. opendj_user_index.ldif LDIF for the user respository indexes. opendj_user_schema.ldif LDIF for the user repository schema. opendj_userinit.ldif LDIF for the setting up user session initialization.
+DIF File Description ath_2fa.ldif LDIF for the OATH two-factor authentication service. pendj_aci_lift_user_password_restriction.lo ifLDIF to add an ACI entry to the root suffix to allow users to modify the user password attribute. pendj_aci_remove_blanket_deny_all.ldif LDIF to lift any user password restrictions for upgrade. pendj_add_kba_attempts.ldif LDIF to upgrade a user data store from a version earlier than AM 6 to support account lockout when the user fails to answer their security questions a number of times. pendj_config_schema.ldif LDIF for the DS configuration schema. pendj_dashboard.ldif LDIF to support the dashboard service. pendj_deviceprint.ldif LDIF to support the device print service. pendj_embinit.ldif LDIF for the DS user management and SMS/configuration datastore schema for embedded DS deployments. pendj_kba.ldif LDIF to support the User Self-Service's knowledge-based questions and answers. pendj_oathdevices.ldif LDIF to support registered devices for the OATH authentication service. pendj_pushdevices.ldif LDIF to support registered devices for the PUSH notification service. pendj_remove_config_schema.ldif LDIF to remove the configuration schema. pendj_remove_user_schema.ldif LDIF to remove the user schema. pendj_retry_limit_node_count.ldif LDIF to upgrade the identity store to support persisting failed login attempts to the user's profile when using the "Retry Limit Decision Node" in the Authentication and Single Sign-On Guide .
+There are no equivalent files for other supported directory servers.
+The required objects are available in the user_schema.ldif files. pendj_uma_audit.ldif LDIF to add auditing capabilities for the UMA service. pendj_uma_labels_schema.ldif LDIF to add a schema for the UMA service labels. pendj_uma_pending_requests.ldif LDIF to add pending requests for the UMA service. pendj_uma_resource_set_labels.ldif LDIF to support labels for UMA resources. pendj_uma_resource_sets.ldif LDIF to support UMA resources. pendj_update_aci_kba_attempts.ldif LDIF to upgrade a user data store from a version earlier than AM 6 to support account lockout when the user fails to answer their security questions a number of times. pendj user index.ldif LDIF for the user respository indexes.